arnegue/Serial-Color-Chooser/README.md

 Before starting your program, please select in first in your Mainfile your desired COM-Port (Line 35 ``openConnection(PORT)``)

 # Starting the program #
-Start as you like your program in your favourite IDE or with command line itself.
+Start as you like your program in your favorite IDE or with command line itself.

 # Choosing the color #
 Go to the Register ``HSV`` and change the saturation-value to 100 %.
 After that you can choose every RGB-Value which will be sent via UART.